Nuggets beat Hawks behind Jokic’s career-high 47 points

 That essentially ended all hopes for the Hawks, but it wasn’t entirely easy for Denver.

 After John Collins’ dunk cut the lead to 91-88 just 22 seconds into the fourth quarter, Nuggets coach Michael Malone called a timeout.
-But then Monte Morris followed with a runner and Michael Porter Jr. jammed in a putback to make it 95-88.
+Monte Morris followed with a runner and Michael Porter Jr. jammed in a putback to make it 95-88.

 The Hawks cut the margin to one before Barton found Morris for an alley-oop and hit a 3-pointer to make it 106-100 with 6:54 remaining.
-Atlanta pulled within two on Young’s 35-footer with 4:24 remaining, and Malone called another timeout.
+Atlanta pulled within two on Young’s 35-footer with 4:24 left, and Malone called another timeout.
 The move worked as the Hawks made just three field goals the rest of the way.

 Huerter’s second straight 3 cut the lead to two at the 6:07 mark of the third, and Malone called a timeout.
 Jokic quickly followed with a jumper, then stole the ball in the lane from Alex Len to set up Murray’s two free throws.